Simulating Daylight Using UV Control - an09_01r2 Follow

 The UV Filters

-The ColorQuest XE and UltraScan XE each contain two UV filters for controlling the UV content of the source lamp, a 460 nm cut-off filter and a 420-nm cutoff filter.
+The ColorQuest XE and UltraScan XE each contain two UV filters (a 460- nm cut-off filter and a 420-nm cutoff filter) for controlling the UV content of the source lamp.
 The 460-nm filter is placed in the light path to reduce the source light to the degree that the internal transmission is only 50% at 460 nm or is left out of the light path for no effect on the light.
 It is the 420-nm filter that is used for UV control, and it can be fully in the light path, partially in the light path (calibrated), or in the position set at the factory that approximates daylight (nominal).
 The LabScan XE contains a 380-nm UV control filter and a 420-nm UV cutoff filter that operate primarily as a pair.
 The 420-nm filter may be placed in or out of the light path by itself, or the two filters may be controlled together using the nominal and calibrated UV choices.
 The SpectraProbe XE employs a single 420-nm filter for UV control and the UltraScan PRO and UltraScan VIS use a single 400-nm filter.

 (See attached pdf file for the complete article with illustrations)